panovvv/airflow-livy-operators/README.md

 ```
 Plugins are loaded at run-time so the imports above will look broken in your IDE,
 but will work fine in Airflow.
-Take a look at the sample DAGs to see my walkaround :)
+Take a look at the sample DAGs to see my workaround for that.

 ### ... set up the development environment?
 Alright, you want to contribute and need to be able to run the stuff on your machine,